 Financial Preparedness: Lessons from Sandy – Recommends steps to take before disaster hits to be sure your financial accounts, medical & prescription drug information, original copies of important documents (birth certificates, wills, etc.) and other necessities are secured and accessible to you in the event of an emergency (2012, Privacy Rights Clearinghouse).
 The Emergency Financial First Aid Kit (EFFAK) helps individuals and families collect and organize critical financial, medical, and household contact information.
 This gives you a centralized record of essential household information whenever you need it so you will be able to rebuild your life more quickly after a disaster (2018, FEMA).
 The Disasters and Financial Planning Guide [UPDATED LINK!] includes information on filing insurance claims, applying for private or government assistance, replacing vital records, and related topics (2015, National Endowment for Financial Education, American Red Cross and American Institute of Certified Public Accountants; non-profit organizations).
 Roadmap to Recovery™ [NEW!] offers tips, tools and information on insurance claims, legal matters and the rebuilding/repair process (United Policyholders).
-See also Weather Emergencies: Getting your Financial House in Order (2015, Federal Trade Commission).
+See also Dealing with Weather Emergencies [NEW!]
+(2019, Federal Trade Commission) and Weather Emergencies: Getting your Financial House in Order (2015, Federal Trade Commission).

 Flooding – How to prepare for, stay safe during, and recover from floods, including dealing with emergency disinfection of drinking water, mold, private wells & septic systems, and related subjects (U.S. Environmental Protection Agency).
 See also Family Preparedness: Floods and Flash Floods (New Jersey Office of Emergency Management) and Floods: What You Should Know (U.S. Centers for Disease Control).
 FloodSmart explains the National Flood Insurance Program and your flood insurance coverage options (FEMA).
 The short video Flooded Cars offers tips on how to identify a flood-damaged vehicle when you shop for a car (Insurance Information Institute, Inc.).